© KBR / flickr.com / 2007 / CC BY-ND 2.0

 Evaporated Milk is a thickened form of milk made by putting milk under a vacuum and removing half its water.
-It is then sterilized, homogenized and sealed in cans and sterilized through the canning process.
+It is then homogenized, sealed in cans and sterilized through the canning process.

 Some people like it in their coffee, but it is primarily used for cooking.

 Evaporated milk can also be called "condensed milk."
 British recipes, for example, are more likely to refer to "condensed milk."
 Don't confuse this, however, with Sweetened Condensed Milk.
 That is a different matter altogether.